-The registration takes place via RWTH Online and is possible from September 15th to October 18th.
+The registration takes place via RWTH Online and is possible from Sebtember 15th to October 18th.
 Further information about the registration process can be found in our FAQ.

-All students can register for a module.
+All students can register for one module.
+You can specify two preferences.
+Please use the numbers “1” and “2”.
 If you have not been assigned a place in the project after the end of the assignment and are still interested in participating, please contact sibel.yildirim[@]ipw.rwth-aachen.de directly.